 Like many early issues with the Xbox Series X, Microsoft plans to address this error in a future console update.
 For now, Microsoft recommends resetting your console after upgrading your games to the Series X versions.

 To reset your console, perform the following steps:

 - Press the Xbox button to open the guide.

 - Select Settings (cog icon).

 - Follow System > Console Info > Reset Console.

 - Select Reset and Keep My Games & Apps.

-Additionally, you can try uninstalling and reinstalling the game causing problems.
+Additionally, you can try uninstalling and reinstalling the game that’s causing problems.